vkuzo/quant_cast_bench/quant_cast_bench/flex_tile_map/README.md

 e = f(x, w1, w2)
 ```

-## Reason #2 to exist: lightweight "tiled f" API, backend easier to optimize than general compiler
+Note: user can still write large `torch.autograd.Function` if they want to.

+## Motivation #2: lightweight single-kernel API for quantization casts, faster than compile

 On the chart below - inductor not good at 1x128 cast across m-dim, or 128x128.
 Easy to hand write triton kernels for these, and ~easy to make it generic to cover quant cast variants.